meilisearch/specifications/text/0089-tenant-tokens.md

 - `Tenant tokens` are JWTs generated on the user side by using our SDKs or their own custom code.
 Thus not stored or retrievable on MeiliSearch side.
 - `Tenant tokens` contain rules that ensure that a `Tenant token` holder (e.g an end-user) only has access documents matching rules chosen at the `tenant token` creation.
-- `Tenant tokens` are signed from a MeiliSearch `API key` on the user's code.
+- `Tenant tokens` are signed from a MeiliSearch `API key` resource on the user's code.
 - `Tenant tokens` cannot be less restrictive than the signing `API key` and can only be used for searching.
 A Tenant Token cannot search within more indexes than the API Key that signed that Tenant Token.
 - `Tenant tokens` can have different rules for each index accessible by the signing API key.
 These filters rule per index are described in an `searchRules` json object.
 - The only rule at the moment is the search parameter `filter`.
 Other rules may be added in the future.